Cabinet 'spat' over NI killings probe

 A Number 10 source said it was hoped the consultation would be carried out "expeditiously" although they would not be drawn on a date.

-The Northern Ireland Office (NIO) has circulated a draft consultation document on "legacy" matters to the main Stormont parties.
+The Northern Ireland Office has circulated a draft consultation document on "legacy" matters to the main Stormont parties.

 It is understood the draft does not contain a controversial suggestion for a so-called statute of limitations.